Avvvvvvie/beavergang-mc/README.md

 - shift & destroy deck: destroys entire deck
 - shift + click with card in hand: flips the card in your hand (only works if you dont target a placed item, otherwise that one will get flipped/shuffled)
 - shift + click with deck in hand: flips all the cards in the deck to the same direction (")
+- to interact with settings, click the floating text

 ## debug functions:
 You may use any af these functions.
 Includes: